Elu-toasty/discord-bot-guide/source/docs/js/s2/installings/bot-up.md

 client.login(config.TOKEN);
 ```

-Although it may be simple, its important to understand the basics of what your code does.
-So later down the line you will feel comfortable with making changes.
+Although it may be simple, it's important to understand the basics of what your code does.
+So later down the line, you will feel comfortable with making changes.

-So think your ready to start creating your first command?
-Lets get started then!
+So think you're ready to start creating your first command?
+Let's get started then!

 ### Listening for messages

-The most basic and easist way to make a command is using the discord.js message event.
+The most basic and easiest way to make a command is using the discord.js message event.
 Before this make sure to `Ctrl + c` in our terminal to end the bot process.
 Navigate to your code editor and paste the following code above `client.log(...)`

 ```js
 //